What is the Full Form of NPA?

 #4 – Loss Assets

 This is the last classification of NPA as under these; the loan amount is classified as non-recoverable by the bank itself.
 The bank can either write off the whole outstanding amount or can make provision for the full amount, which will be written off in the future.

 How NPA Works?

-- Liability Management – In order to manage NPA, banks have to lower the interest rates on deposits and increase the lending rates which in turn affects a bank’s business and economic growth as well.
+- Liability Management -To manage NPA, banks have to lower the interest rates on deposits and increase the lending rates, which in turn affects a bank’s business and economic growth.

 - Capital Adequacy – Banks are required to maintain required capital on risk-weighted assets as per Basil norms.
-The more NPA, the more capital induction is required, leading to an increase in the cost of capital.
+The more NPA, the more capital induction is required, leading to an increase in capital cost.

-- Public Confidence – The creditworthiness of banks is disrupted by NPA as the public is frightened to make deposits with the bank having more NPA as they have fear losing their money, as liquidity of bank is in endanger.
+- Public Confidence – NPA disrupts banks’ creditworthiness as the public is frightened to make deposits with the bank having more NPA as they have fear losing their money, as the liquidity of the bank is in endanger.